-From preschool onwards, covering his life-span, your child’s language development greatly determines whether learning is going to be a breeze or a battle.
-In actual fact, the language stimulation you give your child will help determine how smart he is going to be.
+From preschool onwards, covering his lifespan, your child’s language development to a great extent determines whether learning is going to be a breeze or a battle.
+The language stimulation you give your child will help determine how smart he is going to be.

 Contrary to popular belief, language development is not a natural or an automatic process.
 Everything a person knows or is able to do has to be learned, and language is no exception.

 Your baby’s brain wants to start learning even before he is born, says speech and hearing scientist Dr. Patricia Kuhl.
 During the last ten weeks of a mother’s pregnancy, her baby starts learning his mother tongue while waiting snugly in the womb.

 Within hours after birth, babies are able to distinguish between their mother tongue and foreign languages.
 This research, says Patricia, sends a clear message to all mothers: your baby listens, learns, and remembers during the last phase of pregnancy.

 This pronouncement is supported by various studies.
 During the sixth month of pregnancy, a baby already starts to develop an ear, a sensitivity, for his mother’s voice and the particular rhythm of his mother tongue.